cGNF-Dev/RcGNF/README.md

 ### Essential Functions

-`cGNF` is implemented in three stages, corresponding to three separate Python functions:
+`RcGNF` is implemented in three stages, corresponding to three separate Python functions:

 1. **`process`**: Prepares the dataset and adjacency matrix.